 Medical Genetics Resources I

 This lecture introduces the National Center for Biotechnology Information molecular databases centered on medical genetics and genetic tests and laboratories.

 This lecture is centered on the process of conducting research, particularly on the development of the research question and hypothesis, literature analysis, research methods, study designs, data management, research integrity, and research management.

 Writing a Systematic Review

-This lecture provides an overview of the purpose, structure, components, and writing process of systematic reviews.
-Attendees will become familiar with systematic review standards and guidelines and will explore opportunities for collaboration with librarians.
+This lecture provides an overview of the purpose, structure, components, writing process of systematic reviews, and the systematic review standards and guidelines.